scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/tutorial-picking.rst

 After launching the protocol, Eman will automatically pick the particles in the tomogram based on your template, and Scipion will register those particles in a new `SetOfCoordinates3D`.

 As we did before, you can the picked coordinates with a viewer to evaluate the picking.
-Below we provide our picked coordinates shown with the **Tomo3D viewer**.
+Below we provide our picked coordinates shown with the **Tomoviz viewer**.

 .. figure:: /docs/user/tutorials/tomo/Picking_tutorial/Tomo3d_eman_template_matching.png
    :align: center
-   :alt: tomo3d viewer eman template matching
+   :alt: tomoviz viewer eman template matching
    :width: 400

 Congratulations, you have finished the **Template matching picking** tutorial!
 The following extra section will describe how we can combine the output of the two pickings performed during the **Non-directional picking tutorial** with the consensus protocol implemented in Scipion.